OXID-eSales/oxideshop-user-documentation/installation/update/standard-update.rst

 .. hint::

-   Usually is required when upgrading an Enterprise Edition
+   Usually required when updating an Enterprise Edition.

 This completes the updating process.